Clemson's Travis Etienne earns second straight ACC Player of the Year award

 The three finalists for the Doak Walker are Wisconsin's Jonathan Taylor, Ohio State's J.K.
 Dobbins and Oklahoma State's Chuba Hubbard.

+The junior has been important to Jennings, a blue-collar town of about 10,000.
+Panic gripped the community during Etienne's childhood, as eight women's bodies were found in ditches and canals in and around the town.
+When Etienne reached high school and became a football star, Jennings rallied around him as a source of brightness.

+"It was just crazy thinking that I give the community so much hope and that I can have an impact on other people around me," Etienne said.

-Simmons leads the Tigers in tackles (84) and leads the league in sacks (seven).
+Simmons leads the Tigers in tackles (84) and in sacks (seven).
 The redshirt junior is a projected lottery selection in the 2020 NFL Draft.

+Swinney has been effusive in his praise of Simmons, who wasn't part of last season's All-ACC team.
+Now, Simmons is one of the stars of the nation's second-ranked defense.

+"Isaiah's the poster child for why you come back," Swinney said last month.
+"Somebody would've drafted him last year.
+He probably would've been a second, third-round guy, just on his athleticism.
+He's got a chance to be a top-10 pick if he can finish.
+He's special."